hoanthien2017/SQL-Bicycle-Sales-and-Inventory-Analysis/README.md

 #### 3. Ranking Top 3 TeritoryID with biggest Order quantity of every year.
 If there's TerritoryID with same quantity in a year, do not skip the rank number
 **Problem solving**:
-- calculate Order quantity of each TeritoryID --> count(distinct m.SalesOrderID)
+- Calculate Order quantity of each TeritoryID --> count(distinct m.SalesOrderID)
 - Ranking Top 3 TeritoryID, do not skip the rank number --> dense rank

 ```sql